My Barbecue Sauce Journey: Bring It On Home

 I liked that sauce so much that right after the third meal I went to downtown Portland’s Alphabet District where McMenamins has their 23rd Avenue Bottle Shop.
 It carries the largest selection of McMenamins products and paraphernalia of any McMenamins location, except for their online store.

 A 14 oz bottle of their Hammerhead BBQ Sauce set me back $7.50, which seems pretty spendy.
 After making two rounds of pulled-pork sandwiches for the family the bottle was empty.
 I could swallow that price once, but after such a splurge I needed to find a more reasonably-priced brand.

 Next I bought two bottles of Cattlemen’s Kansas City Classic BBQ Sauce at Walmart for only $1.98 for each 18 oz bottle.
 After comparing the prices per ounce, I really don’t think that the Hammerhead BBQ Sauce is five times better tasting.
 Nope!

-Over the following months I made more pulled-pork sandwiches, but that’s a whole nother story that will have to wait until a future article.
+Over the following months I made more pulled-pork sandwiches.
 Once the two bottles of Cattlemen’s were used up, I decided that, as a gourmet chef wannabe, I should try to make my own.